BalboBigguns/GoogleTimeTable/README.md

 # GoogleTimetable

-Custom script for managing schedule with Selenium and Google Calendar API.
+Custom script for managing university classes schedule with Selenium and Google Calendar API.